bullet-train-co/bullet_train-core/bullet_train-api/README.md

 #### Localization

-The documentation requires that several localisation values are defined.
+The documentation requires that `"#{model.name.underscore.pluralize}.label"` localisation value is defined, which will be used to set model title and description.

 ### Rake Tasks